aryana-27/MIned-Hackathon-Cactus/README.md

 # Academic Research Paper Simplification

 This project was developed for the Mined Hackathon, conducted by Nirma University, Ahmedabad, in collaboration with Cactus.
 The primary goal of the project is to make academic research papers more accessible and easier to understand.
-We achieve this by generating multimedia content such as videos, PowerPoint presentations, and podcasts that simplify complex research topics for a wider audience.
+We achieve this by generating multimedia content such as videos, PowerPoint presentations, and podcasts that simplify complex research topics for a wider audience.(disclaimer: it still requires some work to be done, its just a basic implementation of how project might look like after the pipeline is sucessfully implemented.)

 ## Project Overview